-Educational assessment of Mathematics achievement is a critical aspect of most educational ministries and programmes across the world.
+Educational assessment of Mathematics achievement is a critical aspect of most educational ministries and programs across the world.
 One might say that all subjects at school are equally important and that would be relatively true.
 However, Mathematics stands out amongst the remaining ones, because it is more than just an academic subject.
 Here are three reasons why Math is so important:

 Math is everywhere.
 Any job is tough to be completed without mathematical knowledge.
 Executives, musicians, accountants, fashion designers, and even mothers use Math in their daily lives.
 In particular, Math is essential for decision-making in the fast-growing digital world.